bmozaffa/3ScaleFuseAMQ/setup/3scale-config/README.md

 * Change the name of the new inventory to `3scale-prod` and save

+## 6/ Jenkins setup for Ansible Tower

+You finally need to configure the connection between Jenkins and AWX/Ansible Tower.
+To do this, go to Jenkins, click on *Manage Jenkins* > *Manage Plugins* and install the `Ansible Tower` plugin.
+You do not need to restart Jenkins.

+Then click on *Credentials* > *System*, click on *Global credentials (unrestricted)* and select *Add Credentials...* to add a new user for connection to AWX/Ansible Tower.
+Fill-in your AWX/Tower Admin login and password, and choose `tower-admin` for the id field.

+Finally, you also have to configure an alias to your AWX Server into Jenkins.
+This will allow our Jenkins pipelines to access the AWX server easily without knowing the complete server name or address.
+Click on *Configure System* in the management section and then go to the *Ansible Tower* section and add a new Tower Installation.
+Give it a name (we've simply used `tower` in our scripts), fill the URL and specify that it should be accessed using the user and credentials we have just created before.

-### 6/ Create the Jenkins Pipeline
+### 7/ Create the Jenkins Pipeline

 * review the pipelinetemplates/three-scale-pipeline-template.yaml` paramets and change it as per your configuration and save it.

      * below are list of paramertes:
-        * GIT_REPO=<Your git Repo> example:https://github.com/redhatHameed/3ScaleFuseAMQ.git
+        * GIT_REPO=<Your git Repo example:https://github.com/redhatHameed/3ScaleFuseAMQ.git>
         * GIT_BRANCH=master
-        * API_URL=<API URL> example : maingateway-service-cicddemo.app.rhdp.ocp.cloud.lab.eng.bos.redhat.com:80
+        * API_URL=<API URL example : maingateway-service-cicddemo.app.rhdp.ocp.cloud.lab.eng.bos.redhat.com:80>
-        * Threescale cicd wildcard domain=<WILD CARD DOMAIN> example : app.rhdp.**.**.com
+        * Threescale cicd wildcard domain=<WILD CARD DOMAIN example : app.rhdp.**.**.com>
         * Threescale API CAST Major Version=1
         * SWAGGER_FILE_NAME=openapi-spec.yaml
         * ANSIBLE_TEST_INVENTORY=3scale-test
         * ANSIBLE_PROD_INVENTORY=3scale-prod
         * ANSIBLE_JOB_TEMPLATE=Deploy an API to 3scale
         * ANSIBLE_TOWER_SERVER=tower
-        * ANSIBLE_SMOKE_TEST_OPREATION=route2 : name of smoke test method
+        * ANSIBLE_SMOKE_TEST_OPREATION=<route2: name of smoke test method>
         * ROUTE_SERVICE_NAME=3scale-prod
         * API_CAST_ROUTE_TEMPLATE_FILE=https://github.com/redhatHameed/IntegrationApp-Automation/blob/master/apicast-routes-template.yaml
-        * The Name of API CAST Gateway Project or 3scale project name deployed on Openshift to create the routes=ah-3scale-ansible
+        * The Name of API CAST Gateway Project or 3scale project name deployed on Openshift to create the routes=<ah-3scale-ansible>

 - Go to your OpenShift Jenkins Project